|Frequently Asked Questions About DNA Tribes® STR Genetic Ancestry Analysis

-TribeScores are a unique scoring method developed by DNA Tribes that compares a person's match scores for a
+TribeScores are a unique scoring method developed by DNA Tribes® that compares person's MLI scores for a

-TribeScores between the (0.25) and above are ordinary or typical for members of that population.
-TribeScores
+a population, and TribeScores above 25% and above are ordinary or typical for members of that population.
+In

-indicate how high or low your score is in the specific context of each population, providing the necessary point
+summary, TribeScores indicate how high or low your score is in the specific context of each population, providing

 Q: Can a person of one ethnic group obtain their strongest match with another group or even world region?